 From time to time it may become necessary to make a repair to your ceramic tile floor.
 These repairs can vary from simple grouting repairs to replacing cracked tiles.
 Making repairs is, for the most part, an easy procedure that can be done in a relatively short amount of time and with limited tools.
 Identifying and rectifying the cause of these problems is, in most cases, almost as important as repairing the damage itself.

-Determine the Cause of the Damage.
-Identifying the cause of your damage is key in making a repair that will be as long lasting as the floor itself.
+Identifying the cause of your damage is key in making a repair that will be as long-lasting as the floor itself.
 If a crack is present, there are three possibilities: an impact crack from a blunt shock to the surface of the tile, a subfloor issue such as uneven seaming or high screw head within the substrate, or natural circumstances that can cause cracks or damage.

 In certain cases, you may find that the crack line lies in the middle of a large expanse.
-If this is the case, remove a series of courses, say two or three in either direction of the crack, install a thin sheet of leuon, and disperse the slight rise in tiles of the series of courses.
+If this is the case, remove a series of courses, say two or three in either direction of the crack, install a thin sheet of lemon, and disperse the slight rise in tiles of the series of courses.
 If this is done properly, the slight high spot will be virtually unnoticeable.

-Repair Impact Damage.
+Repair Impact Damage

-- Once that grout is removed, use a hammer and chisel to break up and remove the damaged section.
+To begin, identify the damaged tile, and inspect the surrounding tiles for any damage.
+Remove the grout from the bordering tile, along all sides of the cracked tile.
+Once that grout is removed, use a hammer and chisel to break up and remove the damaged section.
 Take care not to break up the substrate or surrounding tile, as this could exponentially increase your workload to the point where you will need to replace the entire floor.

-- Once you have cleared the area and fully removed the grout from the bordering tiles, check the substrate for any remaining adhesive or other imperfections that could cause the replacement tile to not sit flat and level.
+Once you have cleared the area and fully removed the grout from the bordering tiles, check the substrate for any remaining adhesive or other imperfections that could cause the replacement tile to not sit flat and level.

-- Use a margin trowel to apply a thin pressure coating of adhesive by back buttering the tile.
+Use a margin trowel to apply a thin pressure coating of adhesive by back buttering the tile.
 Once the tile is back buttered fully, place five dots, one in each corner as well as one in the middle, and firmly press the replacement tile in place.
 Check that it is flush with the surrounding tiles.
 If the tile is not flush, continue to apply pressure, and clean the joints of any excess adhesive.

-- Once ample time has been given for the tile to set, mix the appropriate amount of color matching grout, and use a gum rubber float to replace the grout to the joints and surrounding area.
+Once ample time has been given for the tile to set, mix the appropriate amount of color matching grout, and use a gum rubber float to replace the grout to the joints and surrounding area.

-Repair Grout.
-From time to time, grout may become worn or cracked to the point that a repair is necessary.
+From time to time, the grout may become worn or cracked to the point that a repair is necessary.
 The first step is to remove the damaged area using a grout saw and razor knife.
 Once the area is cleaned and free from damaged grout, mix an appropriate amount of the same color/type of grout previously used, and evenly spread the mixture with a gum rubber float.
 Dust the top of the grout with the dry mixture to absorb any excess water seepage, and be sure to clean all the joints and surrounding area extensively.
 Allow ample time to dry before reintroducing foot traffic to the repaired area.